silver-language/workspace-silver/task/doing/general cleanup.md

 But some of it doesn't quite naturally fit in as tasks.
 They're more sort of discovery/exploratory pieces, but not necesarily with a natural resolution.
-It depends a bit, and they're mostly not very high quality, but I'm wondering if some might belong to a third category, something like a journal or blog.
+It depends a bit, and they're mostly pretty poor quality, but I'm wondering if some might belong to a third category, something like a journal or blog.
 (Of those I prefer journal.)
 I've been wondering about this in other contexts too.

 A Journal
 ---------
 If I added a journal folder it would work something like this:
 * Journal files would have to be datestamped so they sorted naturally, and could be filed away by year or whatever
 * They could be more informal and discussion-like